 Compared to other commonly-used batteries, lithium-ion batteries have a high energy density and low self-discharge.
 This basically means that you can store more energy ‘juice’ or ‘charge’ in one of these batteries than in another type of battery (such as nickel-based batteries) of the same size – in layman’s terms you get much better battery life.

 Plus, a li-ion battery does not discharge by itself when not in use, so you’re less likely to find that the battery is ‘dead’ when you haven’t used it for a while.

 If you want to geek out on the technical features of lithium batteries, learn more on this Wikipedia page.

 What is a Watt hour?

-A Watt Hour is a way of measuring a device’s power capacity over a period of time (an hour).
+The measurement of Watt Hours is a way of measuring a device’s battery capacity over a period of time (hours).